CS 448D

 Summary

 This course will explore computational techniques for animating computer-generated characters in games, virtual worlds, movies, and other applications.
 The first part of the course will cover basic techniques.
-The second part will be devoted to reading, analyzing, and discussing recent research in character animation, with an eye towards open problems.
+The second part will be devoted to reading, analyzing, and discussing research publications in character animation, with an eye towards open problems.

 Contact Information